Home

 This drawing took one hour.

 Here is a drawing I did of Harry Smith.
-Harry is a musical icon in my home town of Saskatoon.
-At 90 years of age, he still plays great piano, and has a wonderful sense of humor.
+Harry was a musical icon in my home town of Saskatoon.
+At 90 years of age, he still played great piano, and had a wonderful sense of humor.

 That's the fastest, accurately drawn portrait I've ever done!